MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/site-server-high-availability.md

 After you have removed passive site server role, **SMS Provider** role is not automatically removed and you cannot remove the server from Configuration Manager, because it still has a role.
 You need to start Configuration Manager Setup from the site server and select **Site Maintenance** to remove **SMS Provider** role.

 > [!NOTE]
 > Tenant attach will use the first **SMS Provider** server in the site.
-If you don't remove **SMS Provider** role from the server, tenant attach will continue to use it even though the server doesn't have a site server role any more. -->
+If you don't remove the **SMS Provider** role from the server, tenant attach will continue to use it even though the server no longer has a site server role.

 ## Next steps